 Over 1,000 individuals, families and groups support the myriad services of the Ridgefield Library by participating in the Annual Appeal.
-You can join them by printing and mailing a donation form or making a gift online.
+Learn how you can be part of this family of supporters.

 Inaugurated in 2009, the Guardian Society recognizes those individuals and groups that have made a commitment of annual support to the Library at the level of $1,000 or more.
 Learn more about membership in the Ridgefield Library Guardian Society.

 Celebrate, Honor or Remember a loved one or a special occasion with a tribute gift to the Library.
-A great idea for end-of-year teacher gifts as well!
+A great idea for graduation and end-of-year teacher gifts as well!
 Learn how.